Android-for-Python/Android-for-Python-Users/README.md

 This is a Java error.

-It may occur due to too many builds with Gradle errors, and Gradle not freeing memory.
-Try rbooting the machine.
+It may occur due to too many builds having Gradle errors, and Gradle not freeing memory.
+Try rebooting the machine.

 More likely it occurs because your app is too large for the Java settings.
-Typically your build apk would be larger than 100MB.
-An apk this large will be a problem for the Android Store.

-Check that you do not have any unexpected data files in your app.
+Check that you do not have any unexpected data files in your app; or simmply too many data files in your design.

 To change the Java settings see the Java documentation https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties